Tommy Smith (footballer, born 1945): Later life

 Smith had a brief spell as a youth coach at Liverpool.
 He wrote a weekly column for the Liverpool Echo for 35 years from 1979 until August 2014.
 In March 2008, he published his autobiography, Anfield Iron.
 He bought the lease to The Cavern Club in 1980, but sold it on after a few years of minimal profits.

 Smith was still held in high regard amongst Liverpool fans long after his retirement, as he was voted into 25th place in the official club website poll "100 Players Who Shook The Kop".

 In 1988, Smith caused controversy after stating in an interview with the author Dave Hill that Howard Gayle "Suffered from a black man's attitude towards the white man.
 See, everybody thinks whites have an attitude towards blacks.
 In reality it's blacks who have a problem with the whites...
 I used to call Howard the 'White Nigger'.
 Now that is a compliment.
 It was the only way I could find to describe that I thought he was OK."
 Smith then went on to comment to Hill that "I'm not prejudiced but if a coon moved in next door, I'd move, like most white people would.
 If my daughter came home with a nigger, I'd go mad.
 But I'm only being truthful and normal."
 Smith intended to sue Hill, but found he had no grounds to take legal action as Hill had recorded all of Smith's comments on tape during the interview.

 Health problems

-On 6 June 2007 Smith suffered a heart attack in his garden which required an hospital stay and a six-way Heart bypass.
+On 6 June 2007 Smith suffered a heart attack in his garden which required a hospital stay and a six-way heart bypass.

 In his later years, Smith had a hip replacement operation (both knees and an elbow were also made of plastic) and also began to suffer from arthritis to the extent that he could not work and often needed a wheelchair or walking stick and had to claim incapacity benefit.
 Smith had his benefit payments stopped for a short time after he managed to take a penalty on the Wembley pitch at half-time during the 1996 FA Cup Final between Liverpool and Manchester United; he stated that "I couldn't believe they would do that, I was getting money for charity.
 I only kicked the ball once."

 Smith was diagnosed with Alzheimer's disease in October 2014.